Art and Art History

 This course examines visual art created in Europe between 1300 and 1650, a time when Europe's colonial and economic power in the world was growing.
 The course considers how Europeans visualized the people and geographies of their world, how religious belief and conflict shaped visual traditions, and how works of art reflect conceptions of sex and gender.
 Offered alternate years in fall semester.

 This course introduces the history of Japanese art, offering a survey of major artistic developments from neolithic times to the present.
-Among the topics considered: funerary remains of the neolithic through Kofun eras; indigenous as well as imported religious traditions and their imagery, and the secular arts.
+Among the topics considered: funerary remains of the neolithic through Kofun eras; Indigenous as well as imported religious traditions and their imagery, and the secular arts.
 Issues discussed include production and patronage, function, and borrowing and influence in the evolution of artistic works.
 Offered annually.
-Also counts toward Asian studies and Japanese majors and Asian studies concentration.

 Inspired by revered painter Georgia O'Keeffe's love of the New Mexican landscape, our group will explore the arts, nature, and culture of "The Land of Enchantment."
 Beginning in Albuquerque, we will journey to Ghost Ranch for a week in O'Keeffe's meditative and artistic space, then head to Taos, a longstanding artists' colony in the Southernmost Rocky Mountains, and the Taos Pueblo, one of the oldest continuously inhabited communities in the United States.
 Our trip culminates in the thriving arts hub of Santa Fe, visiting its galleries and museums.
 Offered alternate years during January term.

 Were the Middle Ages white?
-This seminar is an introduction to the ways that conceptions of race and difference were active in the visual culture of the later Middle Ages (ca. 1000-1500) in Europe, a period that is often mistakenly racialized as White in popular culture.
+This seminar is an introduction to the ways that conceptions of race and difference were active in the visual culture of the later Middle Ages (ca. 1000-1500) in Europe, a period that is often mistakenly racialized as white in popular culture.
 The course also examines how European colonialism shapes our ideas about medieval art and how medieval art has been used to support racist and white supremacist ideologies.
 Offered alternate years.
-Also counts toward medieval studies and race and ethnic studies major and race and ethnic studies concentration.

-This course is a survey of African-American art, from folk and decorative arts of the 19th century, to Modernist painting and sculpture in the 20th, to the multi-media productions of today.
+This course is a survey of African American art, from folk and decorative arts of the 19th century, to Modernist painting and sculpture in the 20th, to the multi-media productions of today.
 Issues of race and identity are explored through examinations of the visual productions of African American artists.
 The course is discussion-based.
 Working in groups, students learn to closely examine artworks and related texts.
 Individual research and writing projects deepen students' engagement with the material.
 Offered periodically.
-Also counts toward race and ethnic studies major and Africa and the African Diaspora and race and ethnic studies concentrations.

 In this seminar, students explore the early medieval period, a time of dynamic transformation.
 Migrating and conquering cultures brought new approaches to art and architecture that forever changed the visual landscape of the early medieval world.
 Students examine the art of the Christian empires of the Mediterranean, the monastic traditions of Egypt and Nubia, Germanic cultures (the barbarians), the Islamic caliphate in Spain, and the Carolingians and Ottonians in northern Europe.

 Students will encounter and interpret a variety of religious sites in Asia past and present.
 By considering the sacred from a variety of theoretical perspectives, students come to understand how the sacred reflects religious and cultural beliefs and can serve as a marker of identity.
-First offered fall semester 2022-23, then offered periodically during the fall semester.
-Also counts toward Asian studies, Chinese, and Japanese majors and Asian studies concentration.
+Offered periodically during the fall semester.

 This seminar-style course focuses on a specific art-historical topic, and students learn how to pursue art-historical practice beyond the introductory level.
 Topics change with each offering.
 Offered periodically.